AdobeDocs/experience-manager-learn.en/help/forms/core-components/submit-data-using-guidebridge-api.md

 # Using GuideBridge API to POST form data

 The "save and resume" for a form involves allowing users to save the progress of filling out the form and resume it at a later time.
-The following steps were followed to use the Geolocation API in Adaptive Forms.
 To accomplish this use case, we need to access and send the form data using the GuideBridge API to the REST endpoint for storage and retrieval.

 The form data is saved on the click event of a button using the rule editor
 ![rule-editor](assets/rule-editor.png)